'Nothing off-limits': Thyssenkrupp could sell steel business in historic shift

-Shares in the group were up 5.3% at 0903 GMT.
-Sources have previously told Reuters that contact between Thyssenkrupp and Tata Steel never broke off and that both were still in talks about consolidation.
+See FACTBOX on the Thyssenkrupp empire and possible M&A: Sources have previously told Reuters that contact between Thyssenkrupp and Tata Steel never broke off and that both were still in talks about consolidation.

-Thyssenkrupp is also in discussions with Sweden's SSAB and China's Baoshan Iron & Steel, according to sources familiar with the matter said.
+Thyssenkrupp is also in discussions with Sweden's SSAB and China's Baoshan Iron & Steel, according to sources familiar with the matter.
 Baosteel declined to comment as did SSAB.
 Tata Steel Europe had no immediate comment.

 The steelmaking business accounts for more than a fifth of Thyssenkrupp's sales, making it the company's second-biggest unit after material services.
 (Additional reporting by Arno Schuetze; Editing by Michelle Martin and Pravin Char)